 - And over 600 more coins and tokens

 Trezor gives you the convenience to manage each wallet through the software they provide with their wallets.
 You can choose between a cross-browser soft package and chrome extension, to help you manage the wallet on your computer.
-Trezor is also in partnership with MyEtherWallet to help manage ether and ERC20 tokens.
+Trezor wallet is also in partnership with MyEtherWallet to help manage ether and ERC20 tokens.

 What devices is Trezor compatible with?

-Trezor works with Windows, Mac and Linux operating systems.
+Trezor wallets work with Windows, Mac and Linux operating systems.
 This ensures that you access the device, irrespective of the computer you are on.

 Having said this, Trezor is a 2.0 compatible device.
 This means it can perfectly work even when plugged into USB3.0 since they are back compatible (it can be used with any software or hardware used by a previous product).
 You can also use Trezor on Android devices that have USB On-The-Go.

 The platform does not specify the countries supported right now, but as this is a piece of hardware, if you can get it delivered then it will work where you are.

 Trezor offers good customer support through its ticketing system.
 All you have to do is fill an online form and submit it to the support team.
 However, Trezor encourages that you look at their FAQ and user manual in case you encounter low-level issues that may be already detailed.
 Additionally, Trezor also offers a troubleshooter tool that you can use to fix common issues.
 If this does not help, then it reroutes you to the contact form where you can detail your issue further and submit as a ticket to the support team.